user-3410/user-3410/team_agreements.md

 - Scalability problems
 - Lack of documentation

 **Important note:** Code style rejections must be justified and should not introduce unnecessary delays.
-If code solves a critical user-impacting problem, it should be deployed while minor aspects are refined.
+If code solves a critical user-impacting problem, security or efficiency, it should be deployed while minor aspects are refined.

 #### Required Approvals
 1. **Mandatory:** 1 approval from component owner